tangdaoyuan/instagram-tornado/README.md

 --tag               Scrapes the specified hashtag for media.

---location          Scrapes the specified location for media.
+--location          Scrapes the specified instagram location-id for media.

 ```